flowershow/demo/blog/README.md

 ---
 title: Blog Demo
-hero:
-  title: Welcome to Demo Blog!
 description: This is a sample blog index page.
-It demonstrates how you can add a hero to a page and create a simple list of blog posts.
+It demonstrates how you can add a features image to a page and create a simple list of blog posts.
 image: blog.png
-  cta:
-    - label: Discover all
-      href: "#blog-posts"
-    - label: Subscribe
-      href: "#subscribe"
 ---

 ## Blog Posts